swagat8249/Bharat-Intern-web-devlopment/README.md

 # Bharat-Intern-web-devlopment
-A simple web development projects using the HTML CSS and JAVASCRIPT
+Simple web development projects using the HTML CSS and JAVASCRIPT